ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Available Commands**:

 - `create`:    Create a snapshot for an instance.
-- `delete`:    Delete a snapshot for an instance.
+- `delete`:    Delete a snapshot from an instance.
 - `get`:    Get a snapshot for an instance
 - `list`:    List all snapshots for an instance or all snapshots in the workspace.
 - `restore`:    Restore a snapshot for an instance.